-Jugend debattiert international is a mutual project of the Goethe-Institut, the Foundation “Remembrance, Responsibility and Future” (Stiftung Erinnerung, Verantwortung und Zukunft”) and the Hertie Foundation (Gemeinnützige Hertie-Stiftung) as well as the Central Agency for German Schools Abroad (Zentralstelle für das Auslandsschulwesen).
-In the participating countries the projects is also supported by national partners.
+Jugend debattiert in Mittel-, Ost- und Südosteuropa is a joint project of the Goethe-Institut, the Non-profit Hertie Foundation (Gemeinnützige Hertie-Stiftung) and the Central Agency for German Schools Abroad (Zentralstelle für das Auslandsschulwesen).

 Contact us, we will gladly provide you with further information about the project.
 Contacts ...

 The format of the debate is strictly set up: Four students, two on the pro side, two on the contra side, debate for 24 minutes on socio-political issues in German (e.g. "Should member countries of the Council of Europe be obliged to take in a certain minimum contingent of refugees?", "Should sport competitions be boycotted in protest against human rights violations in the hosting countries?", "Should extremist political parties be banned in Europe?").
 The debate starts with an opening round in which every participant has two minutes to outline his or her position.